 The football team, which had not played in a bowl in the 22 years preceding Hill’s appointment as athletics director, went 14-4 in bowl games during his term.
 Utah’s other athletic programs also thrived under his leadership.
 The men’s basketball team played in 15 NCAA Tournaments—advancing to the Sweet 16 six times and the Elite Eight twice.
 In 1998, the Runnin’ Utes played Kentucky for the NCAA Championship.
 The women’s basketball team also made 15 NCAA appearances, playing in the Sweet 16 twice and the Elite Eight once.
 The gymnastics team made 21 NCAA Super Six appearances while qualifying for the NCAA Championships all 31 years with Hill as AD—and the ski team finished first or second in the nation 15 times under his watch.

-Hill served on several national boards, including the NCAA Division I Men’s Basketball Committee (2004-09), chair of the NCAA Championships/Competition Cabinet (1997-98) and the NCAA Management Council Administrative Committee.
-He was on NACDA’s executive committee from 2002-06.
+Hill served on several national boards, including the NCAA Division I Men’s Basketball Committee (2004 to 2009), chair of the NCAA Championships/Competition Cabinet (1997 to 1998) and the NCAA Management Council Administrative Committee.
+He was on NACDA’s executive committee from 2002 to 2006.

 The New Jersey native was inducted into the Jersey Shore Hall of Fame in 1998.
 In 2001, the National Consortium for Academics and Sports awarded him its Degree Completion and Outreach and Community Service Honor Award.

-Hill served in five capacities at the U., starting in 1973-74 as a graduate assistant basketball coach on Bill Foster’s staff.
-After coaching boys’ basketball at Salt Lake’s Granger High from 1975-79 (he was the 1975 4A Coach of the Year), Hill returned to the U. as an assistant coach to Jerry Pimm (1979-81).
-From 1983-85, he taught in the University’s special education department before becoming the athletic department’s Crimson Club director (1985-86).
-In 1987, he was named the director of athletics.
+Hill served in five capacities at the U, starting in 1973 as a graduate assistant basketball coach on Bill Foster’s staff.
+After coaching boys’ basketball at Salt Lake’s Granger High from 1975 to 1979 (he was the 1975 4A Coach of the Year), Hill returned to the U as an assistant coach to Jerry Pimm (1979 to 1981).
+From 1983 to 1985, he taught in the University’s special education department before becoming the athletic department’s Crimson Club director.
+In 1987, he was named director of athletics.

-Hill was the executive director of United Cerebral Palsy of Utah from 1981-85, during which time he developed a housing project for people with severe physical disabilities.
+Hill was the executive director of United Cerebral Palsy of Utah from 1981 to 1985, during which time he developed a housing project for people with severe physical disabilities.

 If you’d like to discuss a current area of need, please fill out the form and we’ll be in touch ASAP: